Welcome to another Wingman Wednesday. This scene is from my romantic suspense, Friends and Lovers. Enjoy.

 The open-door policy between best friends leads to an intimacy none of them anticipate.
 Can they handle it or will it ruin everything?

-Read it tonight on Kindle or eBook.
+Read it tonight on Kindle, eBook, or Eden Books.

 Get the paperback.